YTLogos/CV/README.md

 xelatex {your_CV_name}.tex
 ```

-and then you will get the pdf file:{your_CV_name}.pdf!So gook luck!
+and then you will get the pdf file:{your_CV_name}.pdf!
+So gook luck!